-Rhododendron sinogrande is a rhododendron on a grand scale, forming a large shrub or even a small tree, with huge leaves up to 60cm long with a grey or buff indumentum on the backs.
-The profusion of large creamy flowers have a distinctive pink stigma.
-A superb plant if you have a garden big enough to show it off at its best.
+Rhododendron sinogrande is a rhododendron on a grand scale, forming a large shrub or even a small tree, with huge leaves up to 60cm long with a grey or buff indumentum on their backs.
+The profusely borne large creamy flowers each have a distinctive pink stigma.
+It is a superb plant, if you have a garden big enough to show it off at its best.
 It comes from W. Yunan, NE Upper Burma and SE Tibet.
-It was discovered and introduced by George Forrest in 1913, received an RHS Award of Merit in 1922 and a First Class Certificate in 1926.
-Said to be half-hardy (OK to -5 degC) it thrives in areas without too much wind which can break branches and damage leaves.
+Discovered and introduced by George Forrest in 1913, it received an RHS Award of Merit in 1922 and a First Class Certificate in 1926.
+Said to be half-hardy (OK to -5 degC), it thrives in areas without too much wind which could break branches and damage leaves.

 |Rhododendron sinogrande flower detail||Rhododendron sinogrande leaf indumentum|

 Photos taken in Belfast Botanic Gardens in 2017.
 Copyright: Friends of Belfast Botanic Gardens.

 Click here to view the rest of the tree archive